sosuisen/git-documentdb/docs-api/git-documentdb.gitdocumentdb.open.md

 ## Remarks

+- Create a new Git repository if a dbName specified in the constructor does not exist.

+- GitDocumentDB creates a legitimate Git repository and unique metadata under '.gitddb/'.

+- '.gitddb/' keeps [DatabaseInfo](./git-documentdb.databaseinfo.md) for combining databases, checking schema and migration.

-- GitDocumentDB can load a git repository that is not created by the git-documentdb module.
-However, correct behavior is not guaranteed.
+- GitDocumentDB can also load a Git repository that is created by other apps.
+It almost works; however, correct behavior is not guaranteed if it does not have a valid '.gitddb/'.